baselinrhq/baselinr/docs/development/PARALLELISM_AND_BATCHING_PROMPT.md

 - **Backward compatible**: Existing configs must work unchanged
 - **CLI-focused**: Primary benefit is for CLI users
 - **Dagster-aware**: Document that Dagster already provides parallelism
-- Ensure imports are relative: `from profilemesh...`
+- Ensure imports are relative: `from baselinr...`
 - Do not create circular imports
 - Use `concurrent.futures.ThreadPoolExecutor` for worker pool
 - Use `queue.Queue(maxsize=...)` for bounded queue